RACE BRIEFING

 The helmet may only be removed or the chin strap may only be taken off when the bike is correctly positioned at your changing place.

-Then the BLUE RUN BAG will be picked up and the athlete will go to the transition tent.
+Then the BLUE RUN BAG will be picked up and the athlete will go to the transition tent or transition area.

 Please help the volunteers to help you by communicating in a friendly way what you need from them.
 Put all your used equipment back into your empty RUN BAG, take it out of the transition tent and deposit it in the designated area after exiting the transition tent.
 Volunteers will then put the bags in their original place.
 Please do not leave your bag in the transition tent as there is limited space and you will be penalised.